 March 3, 2016, I enter Pedro Gomes Design, a product design studio overlooking downtown Aveiro, Portugal.
 It’s a busy, sunny day.
 There’s an overwhelming wall of sketches in my peripheral vision, two men shouting in Portuguese over the sound of their drills, and a wad of Bostik in my hand.
 What’s Bostik?
 We’ll get back to that.
 First, we need to talk about these sketches.
-That’s where all this crazy design-thinking business begins.
+That’s where I was when I gained these insights on design thinking.

 To give you some background, design thinking is a buzzword that is sweeping across most industries today.
 It’s a method for meeting people’s needs and desires through ideation, rapid prototyping, and testing.
 Why is that relevant to you?
 Because, from Microsoft in Seattle to Pedro Gomes Design in Aveiro, Portugal, some version of this methodology is being implemented, and the results are incredible.